 Conclusion

-The rapid advancement of artificial intelligence (AI) technology aims to replace tedious manual processes, and the engineering industry is increasingly embracing digitization and automation.
-This shift is not limited to large software companies, but it is also becoming integral to the daily practices of engineers.
-As a subset of AI, machine learning can assist engineers in their routine workflows using open-source tools.
-The case studies presented in this paper demonstrate the integration of machine learning with geotechnical engineering, enhancing the efficiency of daily assessment and design tasks.
-It is anticipated that more AI applications in geotechnical engineering will emerge as we approach the fourth industrial revolution.
+The rapid advancement of artificial intelligence (AI) technology has the potential to replace tedious manual processes, and the engineering industry is increasingly embracing digitization and automation.
+This transformation is not limited to large software companies, but it is also becoming integral to the daily practices of engineers.
+As a subset of AI, machine learning can enhance engineers' routine workflows through the use of open-source tools.
+The case studies presented in this paper demonstrate the integration of machine learning with geotechnical engineering, enhancing the efficiency of assessment and design tasks.
+The author aims to make the findings of this paper publicly accessible.
+Readers are encouraged to utilize the online materials, including raw data, Python code and trained machine learning models, in accordance with the license requirements specified on GitHub.
+As we approach the fourth industrial revolution, it is believed that the application of AI in geotechnical engineering will continue to expand..

 Reference: